 Aid Eligibility Notification: International students, and domestic students with applications completed by February 1, will be emailed a financial aid eligibility notification in mid-May.

-To receive full consideration for need-based institutional funds be sure to follow the application requirements carefully:
+To receive full consideration for need-based institutional funds be sure to follow these application requirements carefully:

-- Meet the May 1 Deadline: Late applications are subject to a decrease in grant and an increase in student loan of up to $3,000.
+- Meet the May 1 due date: Late applications are subject to a decrease in grant and an increase in student loan of up to $2,000.
 Applications completed after July 15th may not receive full consideration for institutional funding.

 - FAFSA: MHC school code: 002192

 The FAFSA is used to determine eligibility for federal financial aid including grant and loan assistance.
 When filing the FAFSA, we strongly recommend that you choose the IRS Data Retrieval Tool to transfer student and parent federal tax income information directly into your FAFSA.
 This is an efficient way to meet federal verification requirements and may eliminate our need to collect tax return documents from you.
 To use this tool, file the FAFSA at least two weeks after filing your tax return electronically with the IRS; six weeks if you file via paper.
 You may return to your FAFSA and select this option if you did not chose it initially.
 (Be sure to file your FAFSA before May 1st.)
 IRS Data Retrieval Tool is unavailable for 2017-18; DRT will be available for the 2018-19 FAFSA.
 Tax information must be entered manually into your FAFSA at this time.
 For more information please see the IRS website.